-Learn everything you need to know about how you can sell your hoarder house fast.
-We have put together a complete guide specifically to help you.
+Learn everything you need to know about how you can to sell a hoarder house fast.
+We have put all the information together in a complete guide specifically to help you.

 This can be a financial nuisance at best and a danger at worst.